smittytone/PreviewYaml/README.md

 ## Troubleshooting ##

-If PreviewYaml reports that it was unable to render YAML, this is almost certainly caused by a slight malformation of YAML itself.
-Rogue comma after a float?
-That will cause PreviewYaml’s YAML parser to reject the entire file.
-However, please note the **Known Issues**, below.
+If PreviewYaml reports that it was unable to render YAML, this is almost certainly caused by a slight malformation of the YAML itself.
+PreviewYaml’s YAML library is very strict, so YAML malformations which other apps may accepts can be rejected by PreviewYaml.
+For example, it expects correct minimum indentation.
+For this reason, you can optionally tell PreviewYaml to display a file’s raw YAML in the event of a parsing error.
+This option is chosen in PreviewYaml’s **Preferences** panel and will allow you to preview YAML files, albeit without rendering.

 ## Known Issues ##

-I am aware of an issue with YAML files that contain the `.inf`, `.-inf` and/or `.nan` values.
-This issue prevents these files from being rendered.

-PreviewYaml expects files in UTF-8 only.
+PreviewYaml currently expects files to be encoded in UTF-8.

+Certain YAML features — custom tags — are not as yet correctly rendered by PreviewYAML’s YAML library.

+I have noted crashes in the cade that triggers thumbnail generation and calls PreviewYaml’s Yaml Thumbnailer extension.
+This results in some YAML files showing generic icons (others may show thumbnails).
+This issus is under investigation.

 ## Source Code ##